One-parametric series of SO(1,1)-symmetric (sub-)Lorentzian structures on the universal covering of SL(2,R): The oblate case

-Fig.~\ref{fig-cut-front}--\ref{fig-cut-q3-0} presents geodesics and the cut locus for $\bar{h}_3 \geqslant 0$ (there is the symmetry with respect to the plane $\Image{w} = 0$).
+Fig.~\ref{fig-cut-front}--\ref{fig-cut-q3-0} presents extremal trajectories and the cut locus for $\bar{h}_3 \geqslant 0$ (there is the symmetry with respect to the plane $\Image{w} = 0$).
 The thick solid line is the cut locus.
-The dashed curves are geodesics that are optimal to the infinity.
-The solid lines are geodesics that lose their optimality at the time $t(h) = \frac{2\pi I_1}{|h|}$.
+The dashed curves are extremal trajectories that are optimal to the infinity.
+The solid lines are extremal trajectories that lose their optimality at the time $t(h) = \frac{2\pi I_1}{|h|}$.
 Fig.~\ref{fig-cut-front}~(left) corresponds to the factor by $\SO_{1,1}$-action.
 Fig.~\ref{fig-cut-front}~(right) and Fig.~\ref{fig-cut-q3-0} shows the projection to the plane $\Image{w} = 0$.

-\begin{corollary} If $\mu < 0$ and $q \in \A_{\tmax}$, then there exist the longest arc passing from the identity point $e$ to the point $q$. \end{corollary}
+\begin{corollary} If $\mu < 0$ and $q \in \A_{\tmax}$, then there exists the longest arc passing from the identity point $e$ to the point $q$. \end{corollary}

 \begin{proof} Let us show that for any point of the set $\interior{\A_{\tmax}}$ the longest arc exists.
-This follows from the fact that any point of this set can be reached by the unique geodesic by Theorem~\ref{th-oblate-cut}.
+This follows from the fact that any point of this set can be reached by the unique extremal trajectory by Theorem~\ref{th-oblate-cut}.
 The proof is based on the fields of extremals technic, see~\cite[Th.~17.2]{agrachev-sachkov}.
 More precisely, consider the submanifold $L = \{e^{t\vec{H}}h \, | \, 0 < t < \tmax(h), \, h \in \g^*, H(h) = -\frac{1}{2} \} \subset T^*G$.
 The dimension of this submanifold equals $\dim{G} = 3$ and the symplectic structure vanishes on it, because it vanishes on the fiber of the cotangent bundle $T^*_{e}G = \g^*$ and the Hamiltonian vector field $\vec{H}$ is symplectically orthogonal to the level set of the Hamiltonian $H$.
-Hence, the submanifold $L$ is Lagrange submanifold.
-We proved (see the proof of Theorem~\ref{th-oblate-cut}) that Lagrange manifold $L$ is diffeomorphic to $\interior{\A_{\tmax}}$.
-Thus, for any point of the set $\interior{\A_{\tmax}}$ the unique geodesic coming to this point is optimal.
+Hence, the submanifold $L$ is a Lagrange submanifold.
+We proved (see the proof of Theorem~\ref{th-oblate-cut}) that the Lagrange manifold $L$ is diffeomorphic to $\interior{\A_{\tmax}}$.
+Thus, for any point of the set $\interior{\A_{\tmax}}$ the unique extremal trajectory coming to this point is optimal.

 The boundary of the set $\A_{\tmax}$ consists of two components $\partial\A_{\tmax} = \partial\A \cup \mathcal{M}$, i.e., the boundary of the whole attainable set and the Maxwell set $\mathcal{M}$.